holographicSol/communicator/README.md

 -- added encryption. if no key is specified in address book then a default key is used.

--- ONLY keys in address book AND fingerprints are used to attempt identity recognition.

 -- share one key per contact. in address book contact saves key as you, you save key as contact.

 SERVER: